TACHarsis/KP-Cratefiller/README.md

 ## Features

 * Clear designed dialog
-* detection of cratefiller objects via classname
+* Detection of cratefiller objects via classname
 * Own config file for several things (base and spawn object, working radius, crates and available items)
 * Spawn and delete defined crates
 * Generated selection of magazines and attachments for a pre selected weapon